SalmanMujtaba/Angular-Email-App/README.md

 ## Getting Started

 You can simply run npm install and start the application.
 However, the configuration would be specific to my requirement.
-You'll need to follow the steps below to tweek the page according to your needs.
+You'll need to follow the steps below to tweak the page according to your needs.

 ### Prerequisites
 #### Firebase Setup ####